-Health coaching for executives
+Health coaching for managers

-requirements of a leader
+Requirements of a manager

 • Balanced personality